Grupo-de-Diseno-de-Productos-y-Procesos/Cloud-based-tutorials-on-biomolecules-of-Colombia-s-biodiversity/README.md

 ### Product and Process Design Group, Department of Chemical and Food Engineering, Universidad de los Andes, Bogotá, Colombia.
 ##
 ## Introduction
-This is a series of eight tutorials on the structure, function and interaction of biomolecules with some important receptors for distance laerning using the Google Colab.
+This is a set of eight tutorials on the structure, function and interaction of biomolecules with some important receptors for distance laerning using the Google Colab.
+In addition, this series of tutorials tutorials highlight and make visible the value-added biomolecules present in Colombia's plant biodiversity.

-Hola.
+These tuotials were created between February to August 2023 as part of the